thehackingninja/thehackingninja.github.io/_posts/2020-4-22-The-Art-of_hacking.md

 7. Myths busted.
 8. All information is given with further reading. ( **Links** )
 9. How are other fields of computer science interacting with it ?
-10. What hardware tools hackers use?
+10. What hardware tools hackers use? (this will be in coming posts)

 **Who is this for :**